JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Application.md

 <!-- MACRO{include|source=preloader/src/main/java/org/jrebirth/af/preloader/JRebirthPreloader.java|snippet=aj:org.jrebirth.af.preloader.JRebirthPreloader} -->

+You can extends the <a class="apiClass" href="../apidocs/org/jrebirth/af/preloader/AbstractJRebirthPreloader.html">AbstractJRebirthPreloader</a> to just have to populate your scene within _createPreloaderScene_ method, and to add a nice animation used to hide the preloader stage within _hideStage_ method.

 ## Application Customization

 To define your own Application class you have 2 options:

 - Extend <a class="apiClass" href="../apidocs/org/jrebirth/af/core/application/AbstractApplication.html">AbstractApplication</a> and implement abstract methods
-- Extend <a class="apiClass" href="../apidocs/org/jrebirth/af/core/application/DefaultApplication.html">DefaultApplication</a> and only override abstract methods you need
+- Extend <a class="apiClass" href="../apidocs/org/jrebirth/af/core/application/DefaultApplication.html">DefaultApplication</a> and only override methods you need

 The **AbstractApplication** class will do all extra stuff required to launch JRebirth engine.
 You don't have to bother about it.

 This class skeleton provides some hooks to allow customization of the application start up.

 Please note that one method is **mandatory** !
-You must define a first Model Class to load the first **Model** that will initialize the first **Node** attached to the RootNode (_automagically_ created) )of your **Scene**.
+You must define a first Model Class to load the first **Model** that will initialize the first **Node** attached to the RootNode (_automagically_ created) of your **Scene**.

-If you have used the Maven archetype _org.jrebirth.archetype_ you obtained this source code otherwise that you can copy-paste:
+If you have used the Maven archetype _org.jrebirth.archetype_ you have obtained this source code (otherwise that you can copy-paste it):

 <!-- MACRO{include|source=sample/src/main/java/org/jrebirth/af/sample/SampleApplication.java|snippet=aj:SampleApplication} -->

-The SampleModel.class is shown and explained into the <a href="Ui.html#Models">Ui</a> page.
+The SampleModel.class is shown and explained into the [Ui](Ui.html#Models) page.

 ### Root Node

 <a class="apiClass" href="../apidocs/org/jrebirth/af/core/application/AbstractApplication.html">AbstractApplication</a> &amp; <a class="apiClass" href="../apidocs/org/jrebirth/af/core/application/DefaultApplication.html">DefaultApplication</a> classes are using a generic type that represents the first JavaFX node hold by the scene.
 This node will be instantiated automatically by the framework and could be accessed by calling the protected method <a class="apiClass" href="../apidocs/org/jrebirth/af/core/application/AbstractApplication.html#getRootNode--">getRootNode()</a>.
 You must define it in the class definition as generic type, this type must extend **Pane** class.

 ### First Model Class

-The method _Class<? extends Model> getFirstModelClass()_ is mandatory to define which UI model will be attached to the root node of the scene.
+The method _Class<? extends Model> firstModelClass()_ is mandatory to define which UI model will be attached to the root node of the scene.

 This first model will be created into the JRebirth Thread Pool (JTP), then it will be attached to the root node into the JavaFX Application Thread (JAT).

 ### Application Title

-The method _String getApplicationTitle()_ is simply used to define the name of the application displayed by the stage (OS window) and used by OS task bar.
+The method _String applicationTitle()_ is simply used to define the name of the application displayed by the stage (OS window) and used by OS task bar.

 By default it will retrieve values from properties file (default is _jrebirth.properties_):
 - applicationName={} powered by JRebirth ({} is replaced by application class simple name)